BlinkDL/RWKV-v2-RNN-Pile/README.md

 ===================================================

+You can set a longer ctxLen and it can adapt (try this: 768 -> 768 * 2, train for some hours, then 768 * 2 -> 768 * 4, ...).

-**The current models are trained with 768 ctxLen and the optimal ctxLen for RNN mode is around 1100.
+The current models are trained with 768 ctxLen and the optimal ctxLen for RNN mode is around 1100.
 The positional loss goes up when ctxLen > 768 * 2.
-I am finetuning them to support longer ctxLen.**
+I am finetuning them to support longer ctxLen.

 RWKV-2 trained with 768 ctxLen, and after 20 minutes of finetuning to 1536 ctxLen (1e-5 LR):